 I don’t know exactly where my insecurities stemmed from, but I know they were definitely there.
 I was never really happy with how I looked on the outside and I especially didn’t feel confident within myself.

 With all the insecurities I had, I confided in a friend of mine who was a trainer, and he helped me find comfort in lifting weights in the gym.
 The gym gave me an opportunity to escape.
 It was my ‘me’ time.
 My passion quickly changed and I started educating myself as much a possible on nutrition, supplementation and training.

 I then decided to enter a fitness contest with the IFBB and won my first bikini contest in 2011.
-After two years of consecutive fitness shows, both domestically and internationally, I won my IFBB professional card, which was a huge dream of mine.
+After two years of consecutive fitness shows, both domestically and internationally, I won my IFBB professional card, which was a huge dream of mine at the time.

-Not long after winning my pro card I was diagnosed with adrenal fatigue, hypothyroidism and hypothalamic dysfunction (a syndrome very common in female athletes).
-And to top it off, due to chronic tendonitis and bursitis, I had to cease all training for a while.
+It was at this time that I was diagnosed with severe adrenal exhaustion, hypothyroidism and hypothalamic dysfunction (a syndrome very common in female athletes).
+And to top it off, due to chronic tendonitis and bursitis, I had to cease all training.
 My body was shutting down at the same time as I had reached the pinnacle of ‘fitness’ with a professional athlete status.
 My world came crumbling down.
 My metabolism began shutting down and I started gaining weight dramatically.